LASER-UMASS/Themis/README.md

 Next, `settings.txt` includes the executable part of the command to run the software, preceded by `command:`.

-Themis expects the software to run using the command executable, followed by a combination of characteristic name and value pairs.
-For example, for the above `settings.txt`, Themis may execute the following command:
+Themis&reg; expects the software to run using the command executable, followed by a combination of characteristic name and value pairs.
+For example, for the above `settings.txt`, Themis&reg; may execute the following command:
 ```
 python loan.py race green age 18
 ```